lifemikey/objectstorage-swift/features-concepts.md

 # Key concepts and features of {{site.data.keyword.objectstorageshort}}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
+Effective of **31 March 2019**, IBM Cloud no longer supports the Image Templates import/export feature.
 {:deprecated}

 {{site.data.keyword.objectstorageshort}} uses multiple servers and multiple drives.
 It replicates the data that you provide to the cluster across multiple physical servers.
 Replication ensures that your data is available exactly when you need it.
 To provide more reliability, all update requests are handled through proxy servers, which abstract the actual data storage to provide the highest levels of fault tolerance. {{site.data.keyword.objectstorageshort}} is run on a RESTful interface.